Amphetamines Uses, Effects, and Addiction

 - Lower socioeconomic status

-Besides these factors, heritable factors also contribute to the development of amphetamine addiction.
-These include certain genes that code for enzymes, receptors, and other proteins involved in mediating the action of amphetamines.
+Besides these factors, heritability also plays a role.
+There are certain genes involved in mediating the action of amphetamines.

-Detoxification is the first step in the treatment of amphetamine addiction.
-Detoxification involves the removal of the drug from the body while safely managing the withdrawal symptoms.
+Detoxification ("detox") is the first step in the treatment of amphetamine addiction.
+Detox means purging the drug from the body while managing withdrawal symptoms.

-Treatment for amphetamine addiction involves various forms of behavioral therapy, such as:
+Treatment for amphetamine addiction involves various forms of therapy, such as:

-- Contingency management — provides positive reinforcement for maintaining sobriety in the form of monetary or other rewards (e.g., gift vouchers).
+- Contingency management — uses positive reinforcement for maintaining sobriety.
+This involves monetary or other rewards (e.g., gift vouchers).
 This is a short-term strategy to ensure abstinence while individuals acquire skills to resist drug use.

-- Matrix Model — involves the use of multiple therapeutic approaches in an intensive outpatient setting that are modified and used according to the needs of the patient.
-Some of these therapeutic approaches include participation in individual and group therapy, family therapy, 12-step programs, and urine testing.
+- Matrix Model — involves the use of multiple approaches according to the needs of the patient.
+Some of these include individual and group therapy, family therapy, 12-step programs, and urine testing.

-Amphetamine addiction has devastating consequences on the social, physical, and mental health of an individual.
-Overcoming amphetamine addiction without professional help can be difficult.
+Amphetamine addiction has devastating social, physical, and mental consequences.
+Overcoming it without professional help can be difficult.
 Find treatment today.